JeffreySarnoff/SaferIntegers.jl/docs/src/howtouse.md

 - `SafeUInt`, `SafeUInt8` `SafeUInt16`, `SafeUInt32`, `SafeUInt64`, `SafeUInt128`

 #### Almost all ops with a SafeInteger that result in an integer value will return a SafeInteger

+#### one shift signature and one power signature are the exceptions

 - shifts (`>>>`, `>>`, `<<`) check for overflow then return the same type as that shifted
 - powers (`^`) check for overflow then return the same type as that of the base powered